The Adjutant General is responsible for personnel matters in the Defence Forces.

 - whose services are no longer required.

-Other applications are made to the Adjutant General.
+Other applications are made to the Chief of Staff.

 As an officeholder, the principles of constitution and natural justice apply to a discharge on a non-consensual basis.
 Where the reasons are discreditable, there is a greater obligation to ensure the person is given the opportunity to meet his case as it will reflect on his character.